jpdlr/MHS-Technical-Test/README.md

 1. Click "Register" to create an account.
 2. Use your email and password to log in after creating an account.
 3. The main page displays a calendar view of all events.
-  - Clicking on an empty slot prompts you to add a customer.
+&emsp;  - Clicking on an empty slot prompts you to add a customer.
 4. On the left menu, choose "Customer Lists" or "Pet Lists" for the logged-in groomer.
-  - The Customer Lists allow you to add, edit, and delete customers.
+&emsp;  - The Customer Lists allow you to add, edit, and delete customers.
-  - To edit a customer, simply click on the customer in the table.
+&emsp;  - To edit a customer, simply click on the customer in the table.
 5. The Pet List shows details of all pets associated with the groomer.
-  - Clicking on a pet takes you to the Customer Details page.
+&emsp;  - Clicking on a pet takes you to the Customer Details page.

 ## Licensing